alfranz/alfranz/README.md

 ## Hi there 👋

-my name is Alex Franz and enjoy working with data.
+my name is Alex Franz and enjoy working with tech & data.

-- :truck: working at Sennder in Berlin as a Senior Machine Learning Engineer.
-Building data driven products.
+- :truck: working at Zalando in Berlin as Software Engineer
 - :rocket: constantly learning new things
-- :palm_tree: :biking_man: :muscle:
+- :palm_tree: :biking_man: :muscle: 🧘🏼‍♂️